acro5piano/kysely-migration-cli/README.md

 # Usage

-`kysely-migration-cli` is just a **library** which help you to write a migration script, and not intended to provide a command to migrate.
+`kysely-migration-cli` is a **library** designed to assist you in creating your own migration script.
+It does not aim to provide an executable command.

-Create a migration script like this:
+Create a migration script as shown below:

 ```typescript
 // scripts/migrate.ts